|Digital Release||Nintendo Wii U

 Nintendo.com page [Archive]

-Disney Epic Mickey 2: The Power of Two was first delisted from PlayStation Vita no later than July 29th, 2016.
+Disney Epic Mickey 2: The Power of Two was delisted from PlayStation Vita no later than July 29th, 2016.
 This is the earliest date that we have found that points out the game’s absence from the PlayStation Store.
-The version for Nintendo Wii U appears to have been delisted in late March 2019.
-We received a submission from robdaboss72 on April 1st pointing out the game’s removal alongside the Nintendo 3DS release of Disney Epic Mickey: The Power of Illusion.
+The version for Nintendo Wii U was delisted in Japan in October of 2015, likely on the same day as the Japanese release of Disney Epic Mickey: The Power of Illusion.
+The North America and European versions appear to have been delisted in late March 2019.
+We received a submission from robdaboss72 on April 1st pointing out the game’s removal alongside the Nintendo 3DS release of Power of Illusion.

 It appears Disney’s support page for the game was updated between March 26th and April 1st with the succinct announcement that “Disney Epic Mickey 2: The Power of Two for Nintendo Wii and Wii U has now been retired”.
 The game’s page on Nintendo.com has also been removed, last confirmed to have been online on March 29th.